Samaws1/beats-kubernetes/README.md

 Elasticsearch, either directly or via Logstash, so it can be visualized with Kibana.

-By "lightweight", we mean that Beats have a small installation footprint, use limited system resources, and have no runtime dependencies.
+By *lightweight*, we mean that Beats have a small installation footprint, use limited system resources, and have no runtime dependencies.

 ## Getting started

-This is the list officially supported Beats, with manifests:
+This is the list of officially supported Beats, with example manifests to run them in Kubernetes:

-This repository contains manifests files for:

 Beat | Description
 ---- | ----